mjaddis/rdss-message-api-specification/README.md

 Upon receiving a `MetadataCreate` or `MetadataUpdate` payload, a PS **MUST** generate a preservation item which contains both the metadata contained within the payload and any files referenced by that metadata.

 `MetadataDelete` payloads **SHOULD** be ignored by PS's, however a PS **MAY** apply a flag or marker to the preserved object in order to indicate that a delete was requested for that particular object.

+## File Download Behaviour

+This section describes the behaviour that consumers **MUST** adopt when retrieving files from producing systems that are referenced within consumed payloads.
+By adopting this behaviour, consumers can be confident of robust and consistent behaviour.

+- Consumers **MUST** expect - and be capable of handling - substantial datasets.
+The staging area to which the files are placed during download **MUST** be able to accommodate such files.

+- Consumers **MUST** implement a mechanism that allows for resumption of fetching of datasets, to allow for network interruptions to occur without the need for a cold restart.

+- When fetching files over HTTPS, applications **MUST** validate certificates to mitigate against connection tampering / man-in-the-middle attacks.
+Certificates presented by HTTPS hosts will either be provided to consumers, or will be issued by common trusted certificate authorities.

+- After fetching of the file is complete, the file **MUST** be validated against the associated checksum(s), should they be provided in the metadata payload.

+- Consumers **SHOULD** implement a file retrieval mechanism that allows for download resumption in the event of a network interruption occurring.

+- Consumers **SHOULD** implement an exponential backoff algorithm when initiating / resuming a download, to allow for brief network errors to be avoided.
+An example of an exponential backoff algorithm can be found in [Network Failure Behaviour](#network-failure-behaviour).

 ## Multi-Message Sequence